Quantum advantage in training binary neural networks: Introduction

+In this work we explicitly propose a method for training binary neural networks using quantum search techniques.
+The protocol initialises the system parameters coherently and maintains the quantum superposition throughout the full training.
+By reformulating the training as a quantum search problem, we (1) are guaranteed (with high probability) to find the globally optimal set of network parameters and (2) achieve a provable speed-up in the number of possible choices of parameters, as detailed later in the paper.

-The Letter is structured as follows.
-After a brief introduction to BNNs and Grover's search algorithm, we study a quantum extension of a binary neuron introduced in \cite{wan2017quantum}.
+We proceed as follows.
+After a brief introduction to BNNs and Grover's search algorithm, we design a quantum extension of a binary neuron.
 Then, the fully quantum training protocol is presented.
-Finally, an analysis of the performance in comparison to classical binary neurons is given and an extension from single neurons to feedforward quantum BNNs suggested.
+Finally, an analysis of the performance in comparison to classical binary neurons is given and a generalisation from single neurons to feedforward quantum BNNs suggested.
+The Appendix includes simulations of the quantum training for concrete examples of networks.

-\section{2.
-Preliminaries}

-The quantum extension of the classical binary neural network requires the knowledge of classical binary neural networks and Grover's search algorithm.
-Here, we give a technical introductory section is to give a brief overview of these two concepts.
+\section{Preliminaries}

+We commence by introducing classical NNs and their basic training method.
+Afterwards, we give an overview of Grover's quantum search algorithm and quantum phase estimation.

-\subsection{2.1 Classical feedforward binary neural networks}
+\subsection{Classical feedforward binary neural networks}

-Artificial neural networks (NNs) is a computational framework used to process data without pre-defining an algorithm.
-The task specific algorithm is constructed from the input data alone, which allows NNs to operate universally, up to restrictions due to the architecture of the NN.
-The construction of the algorithm is based on examples, often referred to as training data.
-The basic building block of an NN, the neuron, is constructed in correspondence with the biological neuron in the human brain.
-Roughly speaking, a neuron acts as a computational cell by receiving a inputs and processing them according to a pre-set rule.
-Then, the output is forwarded to the connected neurons.
-Modelling the structure as a graph, the edge between two neurons carries a weight $w$, which describes the importance of the connection.
-We focus in this Letter on feedforward NNs (FNNs), for which the neurons are grouped into sequential layers.
-Every neuron in layer $r$ shares an edge to every neuron in layer $r-1$ and $r+1$, while the neurons within a layer or across neighbouring layers do not interact (see Fig.~\ref{fig:classical_FNN}).
-The first layer obtains a set of inputs, processes it and forwards it to the next layer.
-The cascade of computations terminates when the last layer yields the final output.
-Note, that the amount of neurons and the processing operation in a neuron can be different in each layer.
+Artificial neural networks (NNs) constitute a computational framework used to process data without pre-defining an algorithm.
+The task-specific algorithm is constructed from the input data alone, which allows NNs to operate universally, up to restrictions due to the architecture of the network.
+The basic building block of an NN, the neuron, acts as a computational cell by receiving a set of inputs and processing them according to a pre-set rule.
+The output is then forwarded to the connected neurons.
+Modelling the structure as a graph, the edge between two neurons carries a weight $w$, which describes the importance of the connection, see e.~g.~Figure \ref{fig:classical_FNN}.